VinoliaBattiri/LeetCode/README.md

 This repository contains my solutions to various LeetCode problems implemented in both Java and Python.
 Each problem has both brute force and optimized solutions using appropriate data structures.

 ## Languages Used
-Java
+Java <br>
 Python

 ## Usage
-You can browse through the directories to find solutions categorized by Question Type.
+You can browse through the directories to find solutions categorized by Question Type. <br>
 Each solution file contains code for solving the corresponding LeetCode problem using either brute force or optimized approaches both in java and python.

 ## Acknowledgments
 Thanks to LeetCode for providing a platform to practice coding skills.
-Inspired by the community of developers who share their knowledge and solutions.

 # Happy Learning!!!